mapsync/scottsville-advisory/site/content/post/boil-water-advisory-for-white-plains-fred-hale-ballpark-and-highway-100-areas-until-further-notice.md

 ---
-title: Boil Water Advisory for White Plains , Fred Hale Ballpark and Highway 100 Areas Until Further Notice
+title: Boil Water Advisory Has Been Lifted
 draft: false
 date: 2024-06-13T18:49:16.479Z
 description: "A boil water advisory has been issued for the area designated in